ylysyym/aspasia/README.md

 ## Roadmap

-aspasia is currently under heavy development, and its API is not particularly stable.
+aspasia is currently under development, and its API is not necessarily stable.
 Once both API and functionality are relatively stable, I would like to release a 1.0 version.
 To that end, any feedback, bug reports, or other forms of contribution are very welcome.

 ### Planned